-Objective: Learners will be able to guide Byte to collect several gems, add each gem to a container, and update a variable.
+Objective: Learners will be able to guide Byte to collect several gems, add each gem to a container and update a variable.

-Preparation: Learners will be working in groups of three.
-Use painter's tape to create a four-by-four grid on the floor for each group.
+Preparation: Learners should work in groups of three.
+Use masking tape to create a four-by-four grid on the floor for each group.

-- 1. Distribute the materials, and divide learners into groups of three. - 2.
-Read through each role, and assign each person in the group a role for the first game. - 3.
-Have learners play the game, starting with the designer role. - 4.
-Play three times, each time rotating the role cards.
+- 1. Distribute the materials and split learners into groups of three. - 2.
+Read through each role and assign each person in each group a role for the first game. - 3.
+Get learners to play the game, starting with the designer role. - 4.
+Play three times, rotating the role cards each time.

 - · Designer: Place multiple gems and the starting arrow on the grid. - Programmer: With the help of your peers, place the command cards on or next to the grid to direct Byte to the gems and collect them. - Tester: Starting with Byte on the arrow, follow the commands to move Byte around the grid, adding the gems to the container as you collect them.
-If you collect all the gems, update the variable number 0 f Gems on the container and celebrate!
+If you collect all of the gems, update the variable number of Gems on the container and celebrate!
 If you don't collect them all, work as a team to fix the code.